wavefrontHQ/docs/pages/doc/api_tokens.md

 summary: Learn how you can generate and manage API tokens in VMware Aria Operations for Applications (previously known as Tanzu Observability by Wavefront).
 ---

+{% include note.html content="Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+The content in this chapter is valid for **original** subscribers.
+For information about original and VMware Cloud services subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html)."%}

 Before you can invoke the [REST API](wavefront_api.html) using `curl` or from an API client, you must have an API token.
 An API token is a string of hexadecimal characters and dashes.
 For example:

 ```